skatejs/kickflip/README.md

 ## Usage

-Here's some working examples of how to build components with Kickflip.
+Here's some working examples of how to build web components with Kickflip.